We’ve just returned from an awesome trip to Beijing, China, where we celebrated our one-year anniversary!

 I learned that in Beijing, you have to ask the government for permission to own a car, and most people’s applications are rejected.
 They do this to help prevent the pollution problem from worsening and to help with the extreme traffic problem there.

 I don’t write this to cast judgment or make a statement on political ideologies.
-I only wanted to share it because for me it was a pretty profound learning experience to see everyday things (like owning a car) from a completely different perspective, and it was a really meaningful aspect of this trip for me.
+I only wanted to share it because for me it was a pretty profound learning experience to see everyday things (like owning a car) from a completely different perspective, and it was a really meaningful aspect of this trip.

 To me, this is one of the most amazing joys and privileges of travel — the chance to expand your perspective, learn about and experience different cultures and philosophies, and connect with people in a spirit of discovery and mutual respect and appreciation for our differences, while also recognizing our many similarities as fellow inhabitants of this earth.
 These are the things that stay with you for a lifetime.